Anthem Medicare Advantage Review

 Anthem Medicare Advantage HMOs are managed care networks that require beneficiaries to use in-network doctors and hospitals to get coverage (except in an emergency, of course).
 You’ll also need to declare a primary physician and obtain a referral to see a specialist.

-Nearly all plans cover prescription drugs, hearing care, and the SilverSneakers fitness program.
+These plans can cover prescription drugs, hearing care, and the SilverSneakers fitness program.
 Some plans include vision and dental coverage at no additional cost, while others allow you to add these coverage options for an additional premium.

 HMO plans could be a good choice if you don’t mind staying in network when receiving non-emergency medical care.
 Anthem’s variety of HMO options means you may find one that fits your needs.